shadowspawn/forest-arborist/notes.md

  * "hg push" returns status 1 so breaks for-each
  * if "hg pull" gets nothing then no need to call "hg update"
  * not auto-detecting pinned revision (could do it by detecting not on tip)
-* Say goodbye to bisect
+* Say goodbye to simple bisect, not storing state by design.
 * using colours for logging errors and commands, but will clash with some terminal colours!
-* flat gitlab layout means might default to a lot of relative repos, keep an eye.
+* flat gitlab layout means might default to a lot of relative repos, review init behaviour if necessary.

 Backlog Possibles
 * multiple manifest files, e.g. HRVMasterStable ?